Overseas Seminars Abroad-Bilateral Projects (84.018)

 Applicant Eligibility

-(1) Applicants must be U.S. citizens or have permanent resident status; (2) must hold a bachelor's degree; (3) must have a minimum of 3 years full-time professional experience in U.S. school systems teaching or supervising in the social sciences or humanities subjects; (4) must have at least 3 years full-time in teaching, administering or supervising in the humanities, the social sciences or social studies subjects; (5) applicants must be currently employed full-time in teaching, administering or supervising in the aforementioned areas; (6) applicants also must meet any language requirements if applicable (see the application booklet for details).
+Applicants must (1) be U.S. citizens or have permanent resident status; (2) hold at least a bachelor's degree from an accredited college or university; (3) have at least 3 years full-time in teaching, administering or supervising in the arts, humanities, or social sciences; (4) be currently employed full-time in teaching, administering or supervising in the aforementioned areas; (5) meet any language requirements if applicable (see the application booklet for details).
 If selected, awardees must furnish evidence of good health and emotional maturity.

 Beneficiary Eligibility

-(1) Undergraduate faculty members of four year colleges/universities and 2-year community colleges in the fields of the humanities and social sciences; (2) supervisors and secondary (grades 9 through 12) and elementary and junior high school (grades K through 8) teachers of social studies and humanities; and (3) curriculum development specialists, administrators of local and State education agencies who have direct responsibility for developing curriculum in the subject areas encompassed by the social sciences and the humanities.
+(1) Undergraduate faculty members of 4 year colleges/universities and 2-year community colleges in the fields of the arts, humanities and social sciences; (2) supervisors and secondary (grades 9 through 12) and elementary and junior high school (grades K through 8) teachers of the arts, humanities, and social sciences; and (3) curriculum development specialists, administrators of local and State education agencies who have direct responsibility for developing curriculum in the subject areas encompassed by the arts, humanities, social sciences.

 Credentials/Documentation

-Center for International Education and Graduate Programs Service, Department of Education, publishes an annual announcement of opportunities and conducts open competition to select participants.
+Preapplication coordination is required.
+The International Education Graduate Programs Team in the Office of International and Foreign Language Education/Office of Postsecondary Education at the Department of Education publishes an annual announcement of opportunities and conducts open competition to select participants.
 Binational commissions or foundations or other appropriate agencies receive funding to conduct the seminars.
-The standard application forms as furnished by the Federal agency and as required by OMB Circular No. A-102 must be used for this program.
-This program is excluded from coverage under E.O.
-12372.
+The standard application forms as furnished by the Federal agency must be used for this program.

 Application Procedure

-Eligible applicants may submit applications for a position in one of the seminars when the announcement of a new competition is made though journals, newsletters, educational associations, individuals, etc. This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Eligible applicants may submit applications for a position in one of the seminars when the announcement of a new competition is made though journals, newsletters, educational associations, individuals, etc.

 Award Procedure